 How to Make Sure the Reality Meets or Exceeds Your Expectation!

-Every customer wants their job to turn out perfectly.
+Every customer wants their file printing job to turn out perfectly.
 We want that too.
 But good quality results should not be a matter of luck.
 One of the most frustrating things printers encounter is getting low quality files with the direction that “I want the business cards” – substitute flyer, brochure, sticker, or anything else – “to look really professional”.
 This is particularly frustrating when it is obvious that someone has gone to a lot of work and expense to create nice artwork.
 Often the weakness in the process is in the file handling, though not always.